maitrikjpatel/DevNotes/UX.md

 #User Experience and Design Notes
-“You’ve got to start with the customer experience and work backwards to the technology.” —Steve Jobs
+“You’ve got to start with the customer experience and work backwards to the technology.” — Steve Jobs

 ---